pramodboda/JavaScript-Roadmap-2020/14.Events/events.md

 > Note that IE8 and below did not support this, and instead used its own  `attachEvent()`  API.
 Keep it in mind if you need to support older browsers.

-## Listening on different elements

-You can listen on  `window`  to intercept “global” events, like the usage of the keyboard, and you can listen on specific elements to check events happening on them, like a mouse click on a button.

-This is why  `addEventListener`  is sometimes called on  `window`, sometimes on a DOM element.

 ### Using  `addEventListener()`

 This is the  _modern way_.
 This method allows to register as many handlers as we need, and it’s the most popular you will find: